We believe we’re stronger together. It’s why we’re proud to announce the the second year of GrantTank winners.

 Empower Her Network (EHN) collaborates with ready survivors of human trafficking who find themselves in the same vulnerable circumstances that led to their initial exploitation by removing housing barriers, financing education, and uncovering employment opportunities.

-Through a unique partnership, these two agencies have come together to build a formal program to help survivors reach fiscal independence, ending cycles of violence, poverty and exploitations for generations to come.
+This formal program helps survivors reach fiscal independence, ending cycles of violence, poverty and exploitations for generations to come.
 Funding for this program from The Jensen Project allows for 20 additional survivors to receive these services.

 Living In Freedom Together, Inc. (LIFT) is a Survivor-led organization composed of Survivors of systems of prostitution, and allies committed to serving the needs of this vulnerable and marginalized population.